Heavy Student Loan Debt Forces Many Millennials To Delay Buying Homes

 This might already be starting to happen.

-In the last two years, homeownership rates have increased largely because of young buyers, who are benefiting from the good economy, says Jonathan Spader, a researcher at Harvard's Joint Center for Housing Studies.
+In the past two years, homeownership rates have increased largely because of young buyers, who are benefiting from the good economy, says Jonathan Spader, a researcher at Harvard University's Joint Center for Housing Studies.

 "Student loan debt is still a headwind, but they're at least being buoyed by stronger incomes and employment," he says.

-People with degrees have higher incomes, which offsets the debt burden.
+People with degrees have higher incomes, which offset the debt burden.
 But it's also true that people are taking longer to get their degrees, and many don't finish school.

 "Approximately 40 percent of those who start college do not finish within six years. ...
 That's a huge number," says Laurie Goodman, co-director of the Housing Finance Policy Center at the Urban Institute.

-For those people, it's the worst of all worlds; they have the school debt without the higher wages to show for it.
+For those people, it is the worst of all worlds — they have the school debt without the higher wages to show for it.

 Christina Ward did finish her schooling, but her chosen profession in social work doesn't pay enough for her to overcome her student debt.